Mishi93/DataScience/README.md

-This repository contains files for IBM Applied Data Science Capstone.
+This repository contains files for IBM Applied Data Science Capstone plus some others.